tonghuikang/sutd-term4/OPTI/quiz2-summary.md

 # Quiz 2 summary

-Taxonomy of network problems (and methods)
+**Taxonomy** of network problems (and methods)

 - **Linear programming (Simplex)**

   - **Min-cost flow problem (Network Simplex)**

+    For our course we will assume all edges have infinite capacity.

-  - **Max-flow problem (Ford-Fulkerson)**
+    - **Max-flow problem (Ford-Fulkerson) **

+      This can be formulated into a min-cost flow problem by connecting an arc from the tap of the source, with infinite capacity and negative one cost.

+      (The dual problem is the **min-cut problem**.)

       - Baseball elimination (example)

         (Only have four layers, attempts to exhaust all supply)

     - Maximum cardinality matching

     - Transhipment problem

       How to meet the demand while minimising delivery costs?

+      Can be formulated into a min-cost flow problem by adding dummy sources or taps with zero cost arcs.
+This makes the total demand equals to the total supply.

+     - **Shortest path problem (Dijkstra)**

+         You are transporting a unit supply from the source to the tap, at minimum cost

       - Transportation problem

-          (Transhipment problem without intermediate nodes)
+        Transhipment problem without intermediate nodes.

           - Assignment problem

-              (The total demand is equal to total supply)
+            Transhipment problem but the total demand is equal to the total supply.

-        - **Shortest path problem (Dijkstra)**
-          (You are transferring a unit supply from the source to the tap at minimum cost)

 <div style="page-break-after: always;"></div>
 ## The max-flow problem